Vyral/gary-jacklin-recruiting/_drafts/the-gps-strategy-for-reaching-your-goals.md

 {% include youtube.html %}

-If you’ve set a goal but aren’t anywhere close to reaching, the GPS strategy can help you.
+<center>If you’ve set a goal but aren’t anywhere close to reaching, the GPS strategy can help you.</center>

 Where are you regarding your goals?